fdmsantos/MyDocs/docs/certifications/aws/networking-specialty.md

     * They must be configured using the AWS cli, or AWS Tools for EC2 for Powershell
 * Intel 82599 Virtual Function (VF) interface
     * Use AWS Ec2 describe-instance-attribute to verify if SR-IOV support is enabled
-    * SR-IOV (Single-Root Input/Output virtualization) offers higher I/O performance and lower CPU utilization than traditional virtualized network interfacces
+    * SR-IOV (Single-Root Input/Output virtualization) offers higher I/O performance and lower CPU utilization than traditional virtualized network interfaces
         * SR-IOV allows a physical PCI adapter to be shared in a virtual environment
         * The PCI adapter looks like multiple virtual network interfaces to the host hypervisor, allowing multiple virtual machines to utilize the adapter
 * Jumbo frames are Ethernet frames with payloads larger than 1500 bytes, which can improve network performance.